QuickLogic-Corp/quicklogic-fpga-toolchain/docs/source/tutorial/qlf_k4n8/RunningpackPlaceandRouteto.rst

    The eblif file generated during the synthesis is used for pack, place and route along with device information, pcf and the sdc file.
-   |br| User needs to provide the csv,sdc and pcf file.
+   |br| User needs to provide the csv, sdc and pcf file.
 These are optional input files.
+CSV and pcf file is not present in the test folder.
    |br|
    |br| Syntax: